 The incorrect information has been deleted and the 8th paragraph now reads:

-The company demonstrated a 100-node HANA cluster, built with IBM hardware, that had 100TB of RAM, 4,000 Intel CPU cores and 150TB of solid-state disk memory.
+The company demonstrated a 100-node HANA cluster, built with IBM hardware, that had 100TB of RAM and 4,000 Intel CPU cores.

 Chris Kanaracus covers enterprise software and general technology breaking news for The IDG News Service.
 Chris's e-mail address is [email protected]